amrs96/open62541_Validation/planning/framework/scrum.md

 #Developing-Framework: Scrum
 ### Sprint Planing:
-- Day: Mondays ? or Sundays?
+- Day: Mondays
-- Record: Are we keeping a record of what is said ?
+- Record: We are keeping a Record each meeting
 - ...
 ### Daily Scrum:
-- Form: bbb-Meeting ?
-WhatsApp-Chat ?
+- Form: WhatsApp-Chat
 - ...
 ### Sprint Review:
-- Day: Mondays ? or Sundays?
+- Day: Mondays
-- Record: Are we keeping a record of what is said ?
+- Record: We are keeping a Record each meeting
 - ...
 ### Sprint Retrospective:
-- Day: Mondays ? or Sundays?
+- Day: Mondays
-- Record: Are we keeping a record of what is said ?
+- Record: We are keeping a Record each meeting
 - ...
 ### Roles:
 - Product-Owner: Andreas
-- Scrum-Master: ?
+- Scrum-Master: Uranik